HTTPArchive/almanac.httparchive.org/src/content/en/2025/accessibility.md

 ARIA roles communicate an element's purpose or type to assistive technologies.
 In 2025, they continue to play a significant role in making web content accessible.
 While native HTML elements like `<button>` come with built-in semantics, ARIA provides the ability to assign roles to custom components that lack native equivalents, such as tabbed interfaces or `dialog` components.

-We've seen an approximately 4% increase in the use of the ARIA `button` role, reaching 53% on desktop and 54% on mobile sites in 2025.
-We've seen similar increases in the use of roles like `presentation` and `dialog`, whereas the use of the `search` role usage remains stable.

-The increased use of the ARIA `button` role raises concerns.
-It often indicates that websites are applying roles like `button` to non-semantic elements such as `<div>` or `<span>`.
-Or they're redundantly assigning roles to native HTML elements like `<button>`.

 {{ figure_markup(
   image="top-ten-most-common-aria-roles.png",
   caption="Top ten most common ARIA roles.",